hanhuang-tech/Docker-Apps/README.md

 ## apps that have not made it to production

 ## cyclepics
-- flask py app that renders a random cat image and displays it to index.html
+- flask py app. randomly cycles through cat images and renders one in a stylised html element
 - docker run as daemon container
 - default port: 2000
 **To use:**